 4. Giving Europe has the right at all times to determine that certain articles will only be delivered in certain minimum quantities.

 5. Every change in the factors which influences the price of Giving Europe, including purchase prices, rates of exchange, import and export duties and other levies due to import and export, insurance rates, freight rates and other levies or taxes, Giving Europe may pass on to Principal.
-Only if this happens within three months after acceptance of the Order by Giving Europe and provided that Principal is entitled to an appeal to grounds for annulment as meant in article 6:235. of the Dutch Civil Code (‘BW’), Principal is authorized to annul the Agreement.

 6. Principal indemnifies Giving Europe for all costs and damage which for Giving Europe might result from the fact:

 (a) that Principal is not properly registered for sales tax or a comparable tax in a relevant EC-member state; and/or

 (b) that Principal provides incorrect or untimely data to Giving Europe and/or the authorities in the area of sales tax or a comparable tax in a relevant EC-member state.

 1. The given delivery times will never be considered deadlines, unless explicitly has been agreed otherwise.
 Therefore, in case a delivery is not in time, Giving Europe must be declared in default in writing.

 2. Principal makes sure that from her side there are no obstacles for realizing certain agreed terms, including delivery and acceptance times.